 Let's get rid of the dollar signs in our eyes and develop a truly humane sales process.

 How to avoid selling with dollar signs in your eyes

 2. Serve first.
-Desperation and anxiety come from feeling you have to MAKE THE SALE.
-If you follow a process to build rapport first and to serve first, the sale will take care of itself.
+Desperation and anxiety come from the feeling you have to MAKE THE SALE.
+If you follow a process to build rapport first and serve first, the sale will take care of itself.
 Any baseball fan will tell you they can see a slugger in a slump trying desperately to get on base.
 They get out of the slump by letting go and enjoying the game, not feeling they can control many things which are out of their control.

 3. Slow down.
 Simply allowing the sale to take a bit more time for you to get to know the customer and for you to find some common interests will relax you.
-At that point, the shopper will often tell you about their entire project, outfit, or gift rather than you needing to ask them specifically what they're looking for.
+At that point, the shopper will often tell you about their entire project, outfit, or gift rather than you having to ask them specifically what they're looking for.
 That allows you to make bigger sales and develop relationships.

 Customers respond to associates who open their hearts and develop a relationship like humans.
 They’ll open their wallets.
 They’ll tell their friends.
 You'll be a greater success.

-You'll get through this insane season of Covid-19 because your customers will feel you care about them first, not their wallets.
+Your customers will feel you care about them first, not their wallets.

 I work with some of the biggest, best brands in the world, on how to become more authentic in an increasingly inauthentic world where technology is driving everything.
 If you’re looking to create a remarkable experience with your retail sales team, you need the best retail sales training.
 Visit salesrx.com to learn more or download the outline.